 There are exceptions, however, for the benefit of those with geographical and political issues.
 Some time zones are irregularly-shaped, due to establishment of political boundaries, and seasonal time changes (DST or Daylight Saving Time).

-There are a total of 84 time zones in the world, including time zones with DST.
-Provided that DST is not in effect, most time zones may be written in short form as UTC +/-n (or GMT+/-n), such as Melbourne Australia, UTC+10, 22:00, and Los Angeles, California, U.S.A.
-UTC-8, 04:00.
+There are a total of 24 standard time zones in the world, when the full hour difference is taken into account.
+Provided that DST is not in effect, most time zones may be written in short form as UTC +/-n (or GMT+/-n), such as Melbourne Australia, UTC/GMT+10, and Los Angeles, California, U.S.A., UTC/GMT-8.